-The Chidham and Hambrook local authority area, formerly called ‘The Parish of Chidham’, is a small, attractive rural parish situated five miles west of Chichester and is comprised of two villages – Hambrook and Chidham.
-The residents of part of a third village, Nutbourne, are now also part of the Chidham and Hambrook parish, after the boundary realignment of 2014.
+The Parish of Chidham & Hambrook local authority area, formerly called ‘The Parish of Chidham’, is a small, attractive rural parish situated five miles west of Chichester and is comprised of the villages of Hambrook and Chidham with Nutbourne East, now also part of the Chidham & Hambrook parish, after the boundary realignment of 2014.

 We live in a lovely and peaceful part of the world.
 There is a network of public footpaths for walkers, and the beautiful shore and intertidal mudflats of Chichester harbour to enjoy.
 Otherwise, the land is largely flat, and agricultural, but with sufficient variety and cover for a whole variety of wildlife to exist.
 With the combination of beautiful countryside and the expanses of Chichester Harbour so close, it is no surprise that walking, horseriding, and sailing are popular activities.
 However, apart from the foreshore, the parish has little public open space.

 Parts of the Chidham peninsula are potentially at risk from tidal flooding.
 The west tidebank is in a poor state, but the Harbour Conservancy has realigned a section of the bank, which will have the added benefit of creating 22 hectares of intertidal habitat.
 Elsewhere, the tidebanks are in generally good condition.

 We also have a history as a place that has been a settlement for a very long time.
 A recent excavation has shown that man made use of Chidham more than 4000 years ago.
 The flint scrapers discovered on the site on the western shore of the peninsula, seem to suggest that spear shafts or kiddles (fish traps) were being made here.